 Class V English

 Class V English provides continued instruction and practice in verbal and analytical skills.
 Units in grammar review principles and procedures taught in Class VI and extend them to analysis of subordinate clauses and verbal phrases; additional time is devoted to the rules and patterns of standard formal usage and mechanics.
 In composition, expository and descriptive essays supplement the continuing concentration on paragraph structure, with written work expanding to include analytical essays of multiple paragraphs as well as fuller examples of student fiction, poetry, and personal reflection.
 This course continues a four-year emphasis on vocabulary development and comprehension skills, promoted through the use of a vocabulary study program and through a consistent concern with diction in required reading and writing.
 Reading assignments encompass a range of literary periods, styles, and genres, but most works explore the relationship between an individual and his or her social environment.
 Work in critical analysis concentrates most heavily on narrative structure, techniques of characterization, and the influence of setting on action and character.
-Works considered include the following: Lee et al., Grammar for Writing; Arp and Johnson, Perrine’s Sound and Sense; Gaines, A Gathering of Old Men; Golding, Lord of the Flies; Hemingway, The Old Man and the Sea; Lawrence and Lee, Inherit the Wind; Masters, Spoon River Anthology; Shakespeare, Julius Caesar.
+Works considered include the following: Lee et al., Grammar for Writing; Arp and Johnson, Perrine’s Sound and Sense; Gaines, A Gathering of Old Men; Golding, Lord of the Flies; Hemingway, The Old Man and the Sea; Hansberry, A Raisin in the Sun; Masters, Spoon River Anthology; Shakespeare, Julius Caesar.

 Class IV English

 Class IV English lays the foundation for advanced work in composition and literature.
 The program in writing provides a review of paragraph structure and extends those principles to the basic form of the short expository or analytical essay.
 Instruction in composition—and considerable practice with both literary and non-literary topics—emphasizes the selection and statement of a unifying thesis, the presentation of relevant supporting detail, the fluid use of transitions, and the employment of active, forceful diction and syntax.
 Students are also introduced to their first formal unit in public speaking, with each researching, composing, and delivering in class an informative speech on a topic of choice.
 Regular work in vocabulary complements the focus on both written and spoken expression.
 In literature, work in poetry and short fiction continues to build the critical attitudes and approaches necessary for a mature exploration of artistic method and meaning; key concerns are narrative point-of-view, characterization, imagery and image pattern, symbolism, and juxtaposition.
 Several of the major works studied complement the materials of the Class IV history course by evoking the social, philosophical, and aesthetic concerns of some major periods in Western Civilization—Homeric Greece and the Renaissance in particular.
 In general, the reading serves to examine a number of quite distinct visions of heroic thought and action.
-Among the works studied are the following: Arp and Johnson, Perrine’s Sound and Sense; Boynton and Mack, Introduction to the Short Story; Cisneros, The House on Mango Street; Homer, The Odyssey; Knowles, A Separate Peace; Shakespeare, Romeo and Juliet.
+Among the works studied are the following: Arp and Johnson, Perrine’s Sound and Sense; Boynton and Mack, Introduction to the Short Story; Cisneros, The House on Mango Street; Homer, The Odyssey; Wilson, Fences; Shakespeare, Romeo and Juliet.

 Class III English

 Class III English aims to consolidate and hone the logical and technical skills essential to college-level reading and writing.
 Composition assignments include critical, expository, and personal essays, as well as a persuasive speech, with some additional opportunity to create original poetry and fiction.
 Work on the essay emphasizes effective introductory and concluding paragraphs, the development of an authentic voice, and control of tone and style.
 Continued emphasis on diction and sentence structure seeks to foster more precise, direct, and forceful expression.
 In literature, students examine a considerable range of artistic styles and philosophical perspectives, with particular attention to the inseparable relationship of form and meaning.
 Assigned works serve to illustrate the tensions of structure and language that underlie great literature, as well as the tensions of human nature and human aspirations.
 Among the issues raised by a number of works are the nature of tragedy, the search for identity, and such opposing forces as innocence and experience, dreams and reality, idealism and cynicism, self-indulgence and self-sacrifice.
-Works considered include the following: Gioia and Gwynn, The Art of the Short Story; Arp and Johnson, Perrine’s Sound and Sense; O’Brien, The Things They Carried; Salinger, The Catcher in the Rye; Shakespeare, Macbeth; Sophocles, The Oedipus Cycle.
+Works considered include the following: Gioia and Gwynn, The Art of the Short Story; Arp and Johnson, Perrine’s Sound and Sense; O’Brien, The Things They Carried; Salinger, The Catcher in the Rye; Orange, There There; Shakespeare, Macbeth; Sophocles, The Oedipus Cycle.

 Class II English